prodbysky/goop/README.md

 ## Features
 - `if` statements and `while` loops
-- Functions that can only return values (no arguments)
+- Functions that can take in arguments
+- aaand that's it :3

 ## Backends supported
 - LLVM via `inkwell`

 ## TODO
 - Other backends (maybe even generating our own assembly)
-- Function arguments
-- Proper backend value types (not everything being a i64)

 ## Hopeful goals for this language
 - [ ] Compiled